Cormac McCarthy, lauded author of 'The Road' and 'No Country for Old Men,' dies at 89

 Cormac McCarthy, lauded author of ‘The Road’ and ‘No Country for Old Men,’ dies at 89

-Publisher Alfred A. Knopf, a Penguin Random House imprint, announced that McCarthy died of natural causes at his home in Santa Fe, New Mexico.
+McCarthy died of natural causes in Santa Fe, New Mexico, publisher Alfred A. Knopf said.

-“For 60 years, he demonstrated an unwavering dedication to his craft, and to exploring the infinite possibilities and power of the written word,” Penguin Random House CEO Nihar Malaviya said in a statement.
-“Millions of readers around the world embraced his characters, his mythic themes, and the intimate emotional truths he laid bare on every page, in brilliant novels that will remain both timely and timeless, for generations to come.”

 McCarthy’s own story was one of belated, and continuing, achievement and popularity.
 Little known to the public at age 60, he would become one of the country’s most honored and successful writers despite rarely talking to the press.
 He broke through commercially in 1992 with “All the Pretty Horses” and over the next 15 years won the National Book Award and the Pulitzer, was a guest on Oprah Winfrey’s show and saw his novel “No Country for Old Men” adapted by the Coen brothers into an Oscar-winning movie.
 Fans of the Coens would discover that the film’s terse, absurdist dialogue, so characteristic of the brothers’ work, was lifted straight from the novel.